Cash Disbursement Journal in QuickBooks: Definition, Creation, and Cash Management

 FAQs

-1. What is the difference between cash disbursement and payment?
+What is the cash disbursement journal?

 Tags